joelburget/lvca-hs/README.md

   - I'd like to have at least two versions of this.
 Ideally, all of your typechecking rules are specified in a bidirectional style, which gives us an algorithm for typechecking.
 Failing that, rules might be specified in an ad-hoc way and solved via an SMT solver.
 * Automatic serialization (to JSON, cbor, or some other format)
 * Relatedly, content-identifiation

+## Meaning of the name

+1. LVCA is an acronym for Language Verification, Construction, and Automation

+2. In biology, LUCA stands for Last Universal Common Ancestor -- the most recent common ancestor of all life on earth.
+LVCA occupies a somewhat analogous position as it can be used to implement any programming language.